About The Vivaldi Project

 It is the central belief of the Vivaldi Project that musical performances are Events.
 Music from the 17th and 18th century was conceived at a time when its very existence depended on the personal and spontaneous expressions of live performers for live audiences.
 Highly rhetorical in nature, music was viewed as a language in its own right―just as capable of communicating ideas and emotions, only through melody and harmony rather than words.
 It is interaction with the audience which renders each performance unique, and at a Vivaldi Project concert, the audience becomes an essential part of the music-making process.

 The Vivaldi Project, under the leadership of violinist Elizabeth Field and cellist Stephanie Vial, has been gaining critical acclaim for its brilliant and expressive string playing, as well as its innovative programming which combines scholarship and performance to both educate and delight audiences.
-The members and guest artists of The Vivaldi Project include many of the leading early music soloists, concertmasters, teachers, and scholars from throughout the U.S. Since it was founded by Field in 2006, the Vivaldi Project has performed throughout the DC area and the country, including live performances and interviews for Washington's WETA, North Carolina's WCPE, and Minnesota Public Radio.
+The members and guest artists of The Vivaldi Project include many of the leading early music soloists, concertmasters, teachers, and scholars from throughout the U.S. Since it was founded by Field in 2006, the Vivaldi Project has performed throughout the DC area and the country, including live performances and interviews for Washington's WETA, North Carolina's WCPE and WUNC, and Minnesota Public Radio.
 In 2010, the ensemble toured the Piedmont region of North Carolina with an unprecedented performance of all six of C.P.E.
 Bach's String Sinfonias, W. 182, under guest conductor John Hsu.
 The Vivaldi Project, and its educational arm, the Institute for Early Music on Modern Instruments, strive to build relationships with local arts organizations to bring a deeper appreciation for our classical music heritage to diverse metropolitan, rural, and underserved communities.